FrancisIGP/FrancisIGP/README.md

 I am a high school student eager to learn about information technology (IT).

-For over a year, I've been studying Networking, Programming, Security, and Linux.
-I am looking forward to extending and consolidating my knowledge in this field because it piques my interest.
-Finally, I'm inclined to develop a career in this field.
+<p>For over a year, I've been studying Networking, Programming, Security, and Linux.
+I am looking forward to extending and consolidating my knowledge in this field because
+it piques my interest.
+Finally, I'm inclined to develop a career in this field.</p>

 I am interested on: Sports, Fitness, Technologies, Books, and lots more!
-Furthermore, what really interests and motiv-ates me to learn is that I am skeptical of how incredible it would be to understand how computer systems actually function and being able to work with it efficiently and how great it is to be able to contribute and help improve our experience in
+Furthermore, what really interests and motiv-ates me to learn is that I am skeptical of how incre- dible it would be to understand how computer systems actually function and being able to work with it efficiently and how great it is to be able to contribute and help im- prove our experience in

 Please see the contexts listed below for additional details.